On Wednesday, 2nd, 3rd and 4th Wednesday…from 1830/1900hrs. we have:

 Step in.
 Surrender a little.
 Let the night take over.

-and of Taylor:
+and of Taylor Liam Jackson:

 There’s a certain kind of artist who doesn’t just walk onstage they shift the temperature of the room.
 Taylor Liam Jackson is one of them.
 The moment he steps into the light, something electric coils in the air.

 A quiet confidence, a slow irresistible pull.
-The sense that you’re about to hear something intimate… something meant for you….I think from what I’ve heard, he’s well worth come to see even as the opening act.
+The sense that you’re about to hear something intimate… something meant for you….I think from what I’ve heard, he’s well worth come to see, even as the opening act.

 Open Mic